lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 Docs differ significantly when compared to source code.
 In theory, it might look facinating to go down the “Docs-as-Code” path.

-In practice it can get quite rough, epecially when you are just creating software documentation in a few GitHub repos, or writing technical posts.
-If that's the case I suggest skipping or you should like self-punishment.
+In practice it can get quite rough, especially when you are a single guy creating software documentation in a few GitHub repos, or writing some technical posts.
+If that's the case, I suggest skipping or you should like self-punishment.

-Companies that wnat to make use of the concept should look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.
+Companies with dedicated teams should probably look at tools like [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.

 **Further reading (English books)**